Koha-Community/kohadocs/source/acquisitions.rst

 .. _add-a-vendor-label:

-Add a Vendor
+Add a vendor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To add a vendor click the 'New Vendor' button on the Acquisitions page
+To add a vendor click the 'New vendor' button on the Acquisitions page

 |image783|

 The vendor add form is broken into three pieces

--  The first section is for basic information about the Vendor
+-  The first section is for basic information about the vendor

    |image784|

-   -  Of these fields, only the Vendor name is required, the rest of the
+   -  Of these fields, only the vendor name is required, the rest of the
       information should be added to help with generating claim letters
       and invoices

 -  The second section is for information regarding your contact at the
-   Vendor's office
+   vendor's office

    |image785|